Should I complete my courses before I enrol or should I enrol now?

-In order to obtain the Certified Bookkeeper designation, you must also obtain three years of full-time full-function bookkeeping experience where you have demonstrated the skills and knowledge acquired in the professional development program.
+In order to obtain the Certified Bookkeeper designation, you must also obtain three years of full-time practical bookkeeping experience where you have demonstrated the skills and knowledge acquired in the academic program.
 Students are expected to have been involved in most of the bookkeeping functions such as Accounts Receivable, Accounts Payable, General Ledger, Cash Receipts, Cash Disbursements and Payroll.

 The CIB professional development program requires Canadian work experience.
 With proper verification, CIB may grant up to one year for experience obtained in a foreign country.

 Firstly, the academic program must be completed.
-Secondly, three years full- time, full-function bookkeeping experience must have been obtained.
-Your employer must attest to the accuracy and veracity of your experience.
-In order to become Certified, you must be currently working as a Bookkeeper.
+Secondly, three years of full-time and relevant bookkeeping experience must have been obtained.
+In order to become Certified, you must be currently working as a bookkeeper.

-If you are changing careers, or if this is your first career choice, you should complete Level I and Level II of the academic program.
-This would provide the knowledge and skills to obtain an entry-level position with an employer.
+If you are changing careers, or if this is your first career choice, you would need to complete Level I and Level II of the academic program.
+This would help obtain an entry-level position with an employer.
 Many employers do ask for experience.
-However, they do not always get both the academic background and practical experience they would like from a prospective employee.
+However, they can not always get both the academic background and experience they would like from a prospective employee.
 In such cases, many employers would be willing to train you, if you have the academic background.

-No. The Diploma and trademarked designation is legally the property of CIB.
-Usage of the designation is only provided to members who remain in good standing.
-Upon termination of a CB membership, you must refrain from claiming membership in CIB or using the designation for any purposes whatsoever and return the Diploma to CIB.
-Continued use of the designation, Certified Bookkeeper, in any manner or form would constitute a fraudulent action subject to legal remedies.
-This could have serious consequences financially or regarding any current or future employment opportunities.
+No. The Diploma is the property of CIB and is only provided to members who remain in good standing.
+If you are no longer a member, you must refrain from using the designation for any purposes whatsoever.
+Continued use of the designation, Certified Bookkeeper, would constitute a fraudulent action on your part which could have serious consequences financially or in regards to any current or future employment opportunities.